Smoked Pork Belly Burnt Ends

-Preheat smoker to 250 degrees Fahrenheit using fruit wood (we used cherry for color and sweeter flavor).
+Preheat Smoker: Set smoker to 250 degrees Fahrenheit using fruit wood (we like cherry for color and sweeter flavor).

-Trim excess skin and fat off the pork belly and slice into 2 inch cubes and place into a large bowl.
-Add olive oil and dry rub liberally and mix with your hands.
+Prepare Pork Belly: Trim excess skin and fat off the pork belly and slice it into 2-inch cubes and place into a large bowl.
+Add olive oil and dry rub and liberally and mix with your hands.
 Place cubes onto a wire rack or directly on the smoker.

-Remove the foil, close the lid to the smoker, and smoke for another 15 minutes to let the sauce thicken up.
+Finish Smoking Uncovered: Remove foil from the pan, close the lid to the smoker, and smoke for another 15 minutes to let the sauce thicken up.

 Buying Guide - When buying pork belly consider the entire slab for a large crowd and trim it down.
 Be sure skin is removed prior to buying to avoid paying for the extra weight.
 If a smaller crowd, be sure to buy the center cut for the equal amounts of marbling.